vmware/Holodeck/docs/index.md

 - 4 CPU, 4 GB RAM and 75 GB storage for Holorouter (Internet access is optional)
 - Backing storage should be SSD/NVMe based
 - Holorouter external IP address per Holodeck Environment
+- NTP service needs to be enabled and an NTP server must be configured.
+If using vCenter as the target, then all hosts within the vCenter cluster must have NTP running and configured.

 ### Licensing